 There's not much you can do about the natural lifespan of veneers because they aren't meant to be a permanent, maintenance-free fix.
 Nonetheless, you can get the most out of your veneers by making sure you treat them well.
 After all, veneers can be a significant investment in your dental health, so making sure they last gives you your money's worth.
 Here are some ways to properly care for your veneers.

 Follow good oral hygiene practices.
 Cleaning your mouth is a must in order to avoid stains and keep your natural teeth healthy too.
-Brush at least twice a day using a toothpaste such as Colgate Total® Advanced Deep Clean to prevent even the thickest discolorations.
+Brush at least twice a day using a toothpaste such as Colgate Total® Advanced Deep Clean that helps maintain a dentist-clean feeling with advanced-cleaning silica similar to what dentists use.
 Don't forget to floss and make sure you see your dentist for semi-annual checkups and cleanings.

 Wear oral protection.
 Playing a contact sport?
 Make sure you have a mouth guard.
 Impacts to the face can easily result in cracked or chipped veneers, so it's worth taking the time to protect them before a big game.